 CEWEP focuses on contributing to European environmental and energy legislation that can affect Waste-to-Energy Plants through:

 CEWEP organises plant visits, congresses, workshops and debates, often in the European Parliament, in order to inform decision makers and the public about Waste-to-Energy.

-CEWEP serves as a platform for the exchange of experience between members, advances scientific, technical and practical aspects of Waste-to-Energy and promotes research, development and dissemination of knowledge towards sustainable waste management and energy recovery.
+CEWEP serves as a platform for the exchange of experience between members, advances scientific, technical and practical aspects of Waste-to-Energy and promotes research, development and dissemination of knowledge towards sustainable waste management and energy recovery through incineration.
 On research and scientific issues CEWEP is advised by a Scientific and Technical Council, comprised of eminent professors and CEWEP senior scientists.